PowerShell/DscResources/StyleGuidelines.md

 ### Correct use of single- and double quotes

-Single quotes should always be used where applicable.
+Single quotes should always be used to delimit string literals wherever possible.
+Double quoted string literals may only be used when it contains ($) expressions that need to be evaluated.

 **Bad:**